Fabrizio Faniello

 Fabrizio Faniello (born 27 April 1981) is a Maltese pop singer.
 He represented Malta at the Eurovision Song Contest in 2001 and 2006.

 Family

 Fabrizio Faniello is the eldest of three children born to Vincenzo and Anna Faniello.
 He has two younger sisters, Claudia and Miriana.
-Claudia is also a singer and has performed in various Maltese festivals already, including the Malta Song For Europe 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013 and 2017, representing the country at the Eurovision Song Contest 2017 in Kiev, Ukraine.
+Claudia is also a singer and has performed in various Maltese festivals already, including the Malta Song For Europe 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013 and 2017, representing the country at the Eurovision Song Contest 2017 in Kyiv, Ukraine.

 Biography

 Faniello discovered his passion for music at an early age.
 His teacher advised him to take vocal lessons.
 However, Faniello was also interested in playing football.
 In 1997 he played for one year in Turin.